Znack/front-end-tips/css.md

  Use static layout only by demand of the client

 #### Groups and sort style blocks
 All styles of one block should be in one place.
-All styles should be sorted in order the block are located on the page.
+All styles should be sorted in order the block is located on the page.
 Good:
 ```
 .header {...}